instantgis/hostinger-vps-infra/README.md

 1. **Master deployment config (big picture, includes Supabase)**

    - File: `docker/deploy/configs/instantgis.cloud.env` in the **autoliftdb** repo.
-   - Content: everything for this domain – VPS_HOST, DOMAIN, SMTP settings, Supabase secrets, JWT keys, QR/Webhook secrets, Logflare tokens, etc.
+   - Content: everything for this domain: VPS_HOST, DOMAIN, SMTP settings, Supabase secrets, JWT keys, QR/Webhook secrets, Logflare tokens, etc.
    - Role: this is the "one file to rule them all" used by `docker/deploy/deploy.sh` together with the `*.template` files to generate:
      - `output/instantgis.cloud/Caddyfile`
      - `output/instantgis.cloud/supabase.env`